Who are you?

 Discussion is encouraged — please feel free to join the conversation here.
 The only rule is mutual respect.

-Do you sell or make copies of the shows discussed here?
+Do you sell or make copies of the TV shows discussed here?

 I never sell.
-I do, on occasion, offer subscribers access to rare shows and recordings — ones that aren’t commercially available — when I’m able.
-But I do not engage in large-scale sharing, because I’m simply not in that business.
-If you’re a subscriber seeking something specific that’s been discussed here — an episode or two, for instance — I’m happy to oblige if I can.
-Comment with your request on the appropriate blogpost.
+I do, on occasion, offer access to rare shows and recordings — ones not commercially available — to subscribers with a scholarly and noncommercial interest in the material.
+I do this when I’m able and when it suits the discussion, in accordance with the Fair Use doctrine.
+But I do not engage in large-scale distribution of content; it’s not legal.
+So, if you’re a subscriber seeking something specific that’s been discussed here — an episode or two, for instance — I’m happy to oblige research requests.
+Please comment on the appropriate blogpost.
+Also, please don’t take my material and share it in another public forum.
+We could both be legally liable.

 Why should I subscribe?